cashubtc/nuts/xx.md

 while Transport is defined as

-- i: Payment id to be included in the payment payload
+- `i`: Payment id to be included in the payment payload
-- a: The amount of the requested payment
+- `a`: The amount of the requested payment
-- u: The unit of the requested payment (MUST be set if `a` is set)
+- `u`: The unit of the requested payment (MUST be set if `a` is set)
+- `s`: Whether the payment request is for single use
-- r: A set of mints from which the payment is requested
+- `m`: A set of mints from which the payment is requested
-- d: A human readable description that the sending wallet will display after scanning the request
+- `d`: A human readable description that the sending wallet will display after scanning the request
-- t: The method of transport chosen to transmit the payment (can be multiple, sorted by preference)
+- `t`: The method of transport chosen to transmit the payment (can be multiple, sorted by preference)

 ## Transport